cerbero90/enum/README.md

 BackedEnum::doesntHave(4); // true
 ```

-Otherwise we can check whether cases match with a given name or value:
+Otherwise we can check whether cases match a given name or value:

 ```php
 PureEnum::One->is('One'); // true